dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/documentation_roadmap.md

 Finally, the [metrics folder](metrics/) contains complexity-related measurements captured using:

-- [BetterCodeHub](metrics/better-code-hub) which contains a download of the website that presents the results, along with a screenshot.
+- [BetterCodeHub](bettercodehub.com/).
+This [folder](metrics/better-code-hub) contains a download of the website that presents the results, along with a screenshot.

-- [Structure101](metrics/structure101) which contains a brief explanation of the metrics used to measure complexity and an analysis of the Structure101's output.
+- [Structure101](structure101.com/).
+This [folder](metrics/structure101) contains a brief explanation of the metrics used to measure complexity and an analysis of the Structure101's output.